ubsuny/23-Homework3G1/documentation.md

 # To find the time period of simple pendulum
 Simple Pendulum is a small bob of mass m, also known as pendulum bob which is suspended from a light wire or string.
 The period of pendulum is the time required for pendulum to complete one oscillation.
 One oscillation is the motion of the pendulum beginning at some reference point and continuing untill the reference point is reached again.
 The time period (T) is estimated using:

 <img width="133" alt="Time_period" src="https://github.com/pratibha77118/23-Homework3G1/assets/72980895/4f12ecd9-c864-4d24-bc50-f1ad69072843">

 L is the length of the string and g is acceleration due to gravity
 # Objectives
 1 To use a classical mechanics function as a python function and using this function as an argument in another function.
 # Steps to implement
-- Define a classical mechanics function as periodic time with arguments l and g.-
+- Define a classical mechanics function as periodic time with arguments l and g.
 - Use Lambda function to calculate the periodic time.
-- Save the file as module
+- Save the file as a module
 - Import module defined earlier.
 - List the length values.
 - Use map function to calculate time using each element in the lists.